Apicurio/apicurio-data-models/src/main/ts/module/README.md

 properties).

 #### Write Node

-`Library::writeNode(Node): any`
+`Library.writeNode(Node): any`
-`Library::readDocumentFromJSONString(Document): string`
+`Library.readDocumentFromJSONString(Document): string`

 Use these method to convert from a data model instance back to a JS object or string.
 You can pass any node from the data model tree into the `writeNode` method and the appropriate JS object will be returned.
 If you pass in the root document node, then the full OpenAPI JS object will be returned.
 If, for example, you pass in only the `document.info` child node, then a JS object representing on that portion of the data model will be returned.
 The `readDocumentFromJSONString` method must be sent a full Document, and will return a stringified object.

 ### Resolve External References

-`Library::addReferenceResolver(resolver: IReferenceResolver): void`
+`Library.addReferenceResolver(resolver: IReferenceResolver): void`

 The OpenAPI specification allows references across documents (in various places) using the `$ref` property.
 The library itself cannot resolve external references,